openrewrite/rewrite-docs/reference/recipes/kubernetes/norootcontainers.md

 {% endtab %}
 {% endtabs %}

-Recipes can also be activated directly from the commandline by adding the argument `-DactiveRecipe=org.openrewrite.kubernetes.NoRootContainers` rs\`
+Recipes can also be activated directly from the command line by adding the argument `-DactiveRecipe=org.openrewrite.kubernetes.NoRootContainers`